 In a true pandemic, a virus can infect people on every continent with lightening speed, In the United States, we would like to think that CDC and our nation’s top security agencies will have protocols in place when that happens but push come to shove, we cannot rely on that level of support.

 It is really up to you to be prepared and increase your chance of survival by practicing good hygiene and stocking up on hand sanitizers, bleach, and sanitizing towelettes now.
 Get used to washing your hands frequently and be sure to incorporate other sanitation methods into your daily life so that they become a habit.

 The Final Word

 Steering clear of the things that can spread germs is the best way to protect yourself.
 But when contact with germs, and what I call the cooties, is unavoidable, being prepared is your best line of defense.

 This topic is so important that I write about it often and each time I do, my research brings fresh insight to the far-reaching topic of hand and surface hygiene.
 One thing is certain.
 If the world goes to heck, I am going to do my darnedest to avoid germs and remain healthy.

-Bargain Bin: Below you will find some links to hand sanitizers plus a couple of other items that I can heartily recommend.
+Below you will find a couple of other items that I can heartily recommend.
 As you shop for hand sanitizers, be sure to check the total price with shipping if applicable.
 Sometimes a low price is not such a great deal if the shipping is not free.
 On the other hand, sometimes the price plus shipping is less than the price of a “free shipping” item.
 Not to belabor the point, but I do want you to be aware.